modularcloud/explorer/apps/verify/README.md

 "files":  "Object",

+"uploadedUrl":  "string",

+"verificationStatus":  "string",

-"uploadedUrl":  "string"
+"chainId":  "string"

 }

 ```

+The body of the request must be a JSON object with the following properties:

-* contractAddress: The Ethereum address of the contract you want to verify.
+* contractAddress: The address of the smart contract that needs to be verified.

 * files: The contract source files.

-* uploadedUrl: The URL where the contract was uploaded.
+* uploadedUrl: The URL where the contract source files have been uploaded.

+* verificationStatus: The status of the contract's verification.
+It can be either 'FULL' or 'PARTIAL'.

+* chainId: The ID of the blockchain where the contract has been deployed.

 Responses:

 * 200 OK: The contract was verified successfully.
-The response body will contain data from the Sourcify service.
+The JSON response body will contain data representing the verification record created in the database.

 * 500 Internal Server Error: If the chainId isn't available for verification, or if there's an error while creating a record in the database, a 500 error will be returned along with an error message.